KubeBlocks

 RABBITMQ ADDON IN ACTION

-Run RabbitMQ with real user, monitoring, and parameter workflows
+Run RabbitMQ with real lifecycle, clustered availability, scaling, and management workflows

 Lifecycle